What is it?

 How does it work?

-Active Denial Technology uses radio frequency millimeter waves at a frequency of 95 gigahertz.
-Traveling at the speed of light, the millimeter wave directed energy engages the subject, penetrating the skin to a depth of only about 1/64th of an inch, or the equivalent of three sheets of paper.
-The beam produces an intolerable heating sensation, compelling the targeted individual to instinctively move.
-The sensation immediately ceases when the individual moves out of the beam or when the operator turns off the beam.
-There is minimal risk of injury due to the shallow energy penetration into the skin at this short wavelength and normal human instinctive reactions.
+Traveling at the speed of light, an invisible DE beam of radio frequency millimeter waves engages the subject, penetrating skin to a depth of only about 1/64th of an inch—the equivalent of three sheets of printer paper.
+This repel effect produces an intolerable heating sensation, compelling the targeted individual to instinctively move.
+It ceases immediately after the individual moves out of the beam or when the operator turns off the ADT system.
+There is minimal risk of injury due to the shallow energy penetration of the skin, normal human instinctive reactions, and system engineering controls.

-Active Denial Technology can be used for both force application and force protection missions.
-Applications include crowd control, patrol and convoy protection, perimeter security and other defensive and offensive operations from both fixed-site or mobile platforms.
+Active Denial Technology systems produce reversible effects at distances up to and beyond small arms range, providing U.S. forces with additional decision time and space to validate that a perceived hostile intent/act is, in fact, hostile.
+ADT may be used to complement force application and force protection missions, to include maneuver, patrol and convoy protection, perimeter security, and other defensive and offensive operations from fixed-site or mobile platforms.

 From 2002 to 2007, the Active Denial System Advanced Concept Technology Demonstration integrated and packaged Active Denial Technology into two system configurations.
 System 1, the technology prototype, integrated the technology into a High Mobility Multi-Purpose Wheeled Vehicle.
 System 2 was built as an armored, containerized system transportable by tactical vehicles.
 Both systems successfully completed a series of land and maritime-based military utility assessments.
 In 2014-2015 System1 was refurbished into a more robust and mobile system transported by a Marine Corps MTVR truck.